emgal-aguirre/Recipe-Generator/README.md

 1. Edamam (recipie generator)
 2. Moment.Js (live date and time)

-# Here are screen shots of the website.
+# Here is a screen shot of the website.
 ![ ](Assets/CSS/screenshot1.png)